decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 	[4]	Bbar = D * r1 + Abar * (-e)
 	```

 	The values `(Abar, D, Bbar)` will be part of the proof and are used to prove possession of a BBS signature, without revealing the signature itself.
-Note that; if `Abar`, `D` and `Bbar` are constructed using a valid BBS signatures as above, then `Abar * SK = Bbar` which is equivalent to `e(Abar, PK) = e(Bbar, BP2)`, where `SK`, `PK` the Signer's secret and public key and `BP2` the base generator of `G2` (used to create the Signer’s `PK`, see (#public-key)).
-This last equation is something that the verifier can check using the Signer's `PK`.
+Note that; if `Abar`, `D` and `Bbar` are constructed using a valid BBS signature as above, then `Abar * SK = Bbar` which is equivalent to `e(Abar, PK) = e(Bbar, BP2)`, where `SK`, `PK` the Signer's secret and public key and `BP2` the base generator of `G2` (used to create the Signer’s `PK`, see (#public-key)).
+This last equation is something that the Verifier can check using the Signer's `PK`.

 - Prove that the disclosed messages are signed as part of that signature.
-Start by setting the following,
+The Prover will start by setting the following,

 	```
 	[5]	r2' = (1 / r2) mod r